A bridge between the minimal doubly resolving set problem in (folded) hypercubes and the coin weighing problem: Introduction

 It has been showed that $\beta(H_{2,q})=\Psi(H_{2,q})=\lfloor (4q-2)/3 \rfloor$ for all $q\ge 5$ by \citet{caceres2007metric} and \citet{kratica2012minimalA}.
 Recently, \citet{jiang2019metric} gave the following nice theorem. \begin{theorem}[\citet{jiang2019metric}] $\beta(H_{n,q})=(2+o(1))n/\log_q n$ for all $q\ge 2$. \end{theorem}

-The metric dimension problem on hypercube is related to the following coin weighing problem.
+We remark that \citet{kabatiansky2018metric} proved the above theorem for $q=3,4$.
+For $q=2$, the metric dimension problem in hypercubes is related to the following coin weighing problem.

 Given $n$ coins, some of them may be defective.
 We know the weight $g$ of the good coins in advance and also the weight $h \neq g$ of the defective coins.
 If we weigh a subset of coins with a spring scale, then the outcome will tell us precisely the number of defective coins among them.
 The coin weighing problem is determining the minimum number $M(n)$ of weighings by means of which the good and defective coins can be separated under the assumption that all the family of tested subsets has to be given in advance.

 More formally, the binary vector $u=(u_1,\dots,u_n)\in \{0,1\}^n$ is corresponding to a distribution of defective coins, where $u_j=1$ if and only if the $j$-th coin is defective.
 Similarly, the binary vector $x=(x_1,\dots,x_n)\in \{0,1\}^n$ is corresponding to a weighing, where $x_j=1$ if and only if the $j$-th coin is chosen to weigh.
 The outcome of a weighing is a scalar product of $x$ and $u$, that is $u\cdot x=\sum_{i=1}^n u_ix_i$.
 A set of binary vectors $S$ is called a {\sl weighing strategy} if for every pair of distinct vectors $u,v$, there exists $x\in S$ such that $u\cdot x\neq v\cdot x$.
 The coin weighing problem was proposed for $n=5$ by \citet{shapiro1960problem} and solved by \citet{fine1960solution}. \citet{erdos1963two} presented a lower bound and \citet{lindstrom1964combinatory} (independently by \citet{cantor1966determination}) presented an upper bound.
 The lower bound and the upper bound are asymptotically equivalent.
 Almost all exact values of $M(n)$ are not known yet.